 In addition to providing control over the use of a work, copyright also enables creators to monetize their creations through licensing and sales.
 This legal protection is designed not only to reward creativity but also to encourage the production of more creative works, contributing to cultural richness and diversity.

 According to Michael Hurwitz, CEO of Careers in Government, while the basic premise of copyright is consistent worldwide, its application can vary significantly across different countries.
 This variation can be seen in aspects such as the duration of protection, the rights granted, and the procedures for enforcement.
 For instance, some countries require formal registration for full legal protection, while others do not.
-Creators who distribute their work internationally must be aware of these differences.
+To become a creator who distribute their work internationally, you must be aware of these differences.

 For example, a work that is in the public domain in one country might still be under copyright in another.
 Navigating these international waters requires a good understanding of global copyright laws, treaties, and agreements, such as the Berne Convention, which standardizes certain aspects of copyright law across its member countries.